Fresno vs Red Jalapeno: Look-Alike Red Chile Test

 Quick Comparison

-Fresno Pepper measures 3K–10K SHU while Red Jalapeño registers 3K–8K SHU — roughly equal in heat.
+Fresno Pepper measures 3K–10K SHU while Red Jalapeño registers 3K–8K SHU.
+That makes Fresno Pepper about 1.3x hotter by upper SHU range.
 Fresno Pepper is known for its fruity and smoky flavor (C. annuum), while Red Jalapeño offers sweet and fruity notes (C. annuum).

 Fresno Pepper